Teenlife-Logo

 NASA STEM Resources

 NASA's education portal has a number of scientific materials and STEM resources for students and teachers alike.
-Browse their options and find everything from engaging arts and crafts activities to high intensity STEM internship opportunities.
+Browse their options and find everything from engaging arts and crafts activities to high intensity STEM internship opportunities for grades K-12 and beyond.

 National STEM Honor Society

-NSTEM's mission is to inspire innovation and recognize student excellence from K to Career in the fields of science, technology, engineering, and mathematics.
-The National STEM Honor Society believes that STEM is an exciting journey through all grade levels that starts early and lasts a lifetime.
+NSTEM's mission is to inspire innovation and recognize student excellence from kindergarten through careers in science, technology, engineering, and mathematics.
+The organization champions inclusion, diversity, equity, and access (IDEA) and ensures that every student has the opportunity to join the STEM revolution.
+NSTEM believes that STEM is an exciting adventure that starts young and lasts a lifetime.

 Robotic equipment in a factory